ArchFwin/dotfiles/config/Readme.md

 ##Readme
 =========

-The AURPKGLIST and PKGLIST files don't get saved anywhere.
+The AURPKGLIST and PKGLIST files don't get saved anywhere (they're used as an argument for yaourt and pacman to quickly reinstall everything)

-The conkyrc and conkyrcdzen files get saved to $HOME/.conkyrc{,dzen} respectively.
+The conkyrc file gets saved to $HOME/.conkyrc respectively.

 The dunstrc file gets saved to $HOME/.config/dunst/dunstrc.